Electronic Transaction Consultants signs contract with Alameda CTC for Electronic Toll System Integration

 Oakland, CA, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- The Alameda County Transportation Commission (Alameda CTC) has signed a contract with Electronic Transaction Consultants, LLC (ETC), a Quarterhill Inc. company (TSX: QTRH) (OTCQX: QTRHF) for the implementation and operation of the electronic toll system integration services for the I-680 Express Lanes.
+13, 2022 (GLOBE NEWSWIRE) -- The Alameda County Transportation Commission (Alameda CTC) has signed a contract with Electronic Transaction Consultants, LLC (ETC), a Quarterhill Inc. company (TSX: QTRH) (OTCQX: QTRHF) for the implementation and operation of the electronic toll system integration services for the I-680 Express Lanes.
 Alameda CTC is the managing agency for the I-680 Express Lanes on behalf of the I-680 Sunol Smart Carpool Lane Joint Powers Authority.
 The initial term of the contract is ten (10) years with options for up to four additional years of operations and maintenance.
+Excluding option years, the base contract is valued at approximately $60M USD.

 “This is the next step in delivering advanced technology and modern solutions to improve the experience for Alameda County motorists, including high-occupancy vehicles,” said Gary Huisingh, Deputy Executive Director of Projects.
 “We’re pleased to expand our partnership with ETC to continue improving the efficiency of our transportation system.”